-- Detecting, monitoring, and assessment of the hazard - Alerting and warning of endangered populations - Protective actions for the public the extent possible through emergency assistance.
+- Detecting, monitoring, and assessment of the hazard - Alerting and warning of endangered populations - Protective actions for the public - Allocating/distributing of equipment/resources - Most response activities follow the immediate impact of an emergency.
+Generally, they are designed to minimize casualties and protect property to the extent possible through emergency assistance.
 They seek to reduce the probability of secondary damage and speed recovery operations.